docsdevbr/symfony-doc-pt-br/bundles.rst

 Creating a Bundle
 -----------------

-This section creates and enables a new bundle to show there are only a few steps required.
+This section creates and enables a new bundle to show that only a few steps are required.
 The new bundle is called AcmeBlogBundle, where the ``Acme`` portion is an example name that should be replaced by some "vendor" name that represents you or your organization (e.g. AbcBlogBundle for some company named ``Abc``).